andrea-covre/minesweeper-AI/README.md

   - Green     -> safe square
   - Yellow    -> risky square
   - Red       -> very risky square, or square  with no knowledge available about it
-  - Violet    -> square where a bomb has been identified
+  - Black    -> square where a bomb has been identified

 ## Files